simplyhexagonal/doorlock/README.md

 - If a user that's supposed to be given access keeps being blocked, there may be an error produced by missing data or properties that is being suppressed by the `catch` logic.
-In these cases simply try and refactor the catch logic to log the error (i.e. `.catch((e) => console.log(e))`) to get more details to debug with, although it would be advisable that you refactor the catch clause to verify the error and alert you of any error other than `Unauthorized`.
+In these cases simply try and refactor the catch logic to log the error (i.e. `.catch((e) => console.log(e))`) to get more details to debug with.
+Although it would be advisable that you refactor the catch clause to verify the error and alert you of any error other than `Unauthorized`.

 ## Development and build scripts